Phong Nha-Ke Bang National Park is a breathtaking part of Vietnam featuring botanical gardens, waterfalls, and eco-trail, and local villages.

 Find out what other people had to say about these amazing gardens here.

 Bong Lai Valley

-Nuoc Mooc Ecotrail
+Nuoc Mooc Eco-trail

-The wooden walkways and paths of the Nuoc Mooc Ecotrail extend over a kilometre through woods to the confluence of two rivers.
-It’s a beautiful place for a swim, where you can wallow hippo-style in turquoise waters with a limestone-mountain backdrop.
-Recently added attractions include an exciting rope bridge straight from an Indiana Jones movie, and kayaking on a compact weir on the river.
+The wooden walkways and paths of the Nuoc Mooc Eco-trail extend over a kilometre through woods to the confluence of two rivers.
+It’s a beautiful place for a swim with its turquoise waters and limestone-mountain backdrop.
+Recently added attractions include an exciting rope bridge straight from an Indiana Jones movie and kayaking on the river.

 Gia Hung Village